-- Best Budget Hotel in Mission Beach: ITH Mission Beach Backpacker Hostel
+- Budget Hotel in Mission Beach: ITH Mission Beach Backpacker Hostel

-- Best Mid-Range Hotel in Mission Beach: Bahia Resort Hotel
+- Mid-Range Hotel in Mission Beach: Bahia Resort Hotel

-- Best Luxury Hotel in Mission Beach: The Wayfarer San Diego
+- Luxury Hotel in Mission Beach: The Wayfarer San Diego

-- Best Vacation Rental in Mission Beach: This Two-Story Oceanfront Townhome
+- Vacation Rental in Mission Beach: This Two-Story Oceanfront Townhome

 La Jolla is a beloved part of San Diego.
 Along the coastline, this neighborhood is known for its pristine beaches, being home to both the University of California San Diego and the Salk Institute.
 Even so, nothing beats the beaches in La Jolla which are considered some of the best in the world.